logosfabula/morphologic_analyzer/README.md

 No need of installation.

+### Setup

+Fill:
+`./compounds.txt`
+with the compound words to be analyzed.

+Then fill:
+`./removed_words.txt`
+with the components you don't want to take into account.

 ### Use

 `./python main.py`

-Results will appear on screen and be saved in file `./results.txt`
+Results will appear on screen and in the file `./results.txt`

 ## Authors